edwardmccormick/edwardmccormick/README.md

 <a href="https://www.credly.com/badges/af4afb38-c817-461f-823f-64bf601f1dfb/public_url" target="_blank"> <img src="https://images.credly.com/images/00634f82-b07f-4bbd-a6bb-53de397fc3a6/image.png" alt="AWS Cloud Practitioner" width="160" height="160" /> </a>

-- 🌱 I'm currently learning: AWS, Docker, and Kubernetes
+- 🌱 I'm currently learning: AWS, Docker, Kubernetes, Cloudformation/CDK/IAC.

-- 👯 I’m looking to collaborate on - Pretty much anything?
-I'm looking to grow my portfolio, and I can help you with either full stack, front- or back-end concerns.
-If you want to go 'full-stack' (or need some help building out your full-stack app) shoot me an email and let's work on something.
+- 👯 I’m looking to collaborate on - helping someone see some better ways to handle a Lemmy instance, for example, or any other 'interesting idea with surprising uptime requirements.'
+Let's DevOpserize it. :infinity: :shipit:

-- 💬 Ask me about...pretty much anything you see here?
-I'm no guru, but I'm happy to help with JavaScript, Java, and any of the frameworks I've had some experience with (Bootstrap, JQuery, React, Springboot).
+- 💬 Ask me about...building, deploying, and maintaining your projects.
+Or any technology here - I tend to be a mile wide and an inch deep but I'm always willing to help.

-- 🔭 I’m currently working on a character builder/dice roller for DnD 5E.
-Orcpub is dead - long live Orcpub! https://github.com/edwardmccormick/d-and-deasy It's in pretty rough shape as a single-page app right now, but I'm going to take it full stack shortly and see what it looks like.
+- 🔭 I’m currently working on my personal website, fetchingly repositoried at https://github.com/edwardmccormick/vanity-website.
+It's vanilla, static HTML pages, so I made it serverless, but in the process I wanted to enable the 'contact me' functionality, so there's *also* a serverless API Gateway fronting an AWS Lambda hooked up to AWS Simple Email Service.
+And then, like a right proper DevOps, I created an automatic build and deploy pipeline, and I'm currently casting about for automated testing.
+Just wait until I blue/green this sucker (and I'm only, like, 65% kidding).
+It's not quite 'ready for primetime' but I've been putting a lot of work into it (I had no idea that the Bootstrap -> Tailwind conversion would be so painful).
+Overall, it works like it was put together by a boot camp graduate and is styled like a mid-career DevOps did it. 😉😆

 - 📫 How to reach me: www.linkedin.com/in/ted-mccormick or my first name dot last name @gmail.com OR same @protonmail.com, for the security conscious.